tasket/Qubes-vpn-support/README.md

 Features
 -
-* Provide a **fail-closed**, anti-leak VPN environment
+* Provides a **fail-closed**, anti-leak VPN tunnel environment
-* Isolate the VPN client within a dedicated Proxy VM
+* Isolates the tunnel client within a dedicated Proxy VM
-* Isolate local VPN VM programs from network
+* Isolates local VM programs from network

 ### Easy setup
   * Fully supports server names; IP addresses not necessary
   * Uses configuration files from VPN service provider
   * Less risk of configuration errors

-### New in this version, v1.4 alpha
+### New in this version, v1.4 beta
   * Qubes 4.0 support (firewall)
-  * Todo: IPv6 support
+  * Anti-leak for IPv6

 ### New in prior version, v1.3 beta
   * Simple install script; No file editing